-The asylum procedure in Hungary starts with the submission of an application for asylum in person before the determining authority.
+For those that are allowed to apply for asylum in Hungary, the asylum procedure starts with the submission of an application for asylum in person before the determining authority.
 The NDGAP first assesses whether a person falls under a Dublin procedure.
 If this is not the case, the NDGAP proceeds with an examination of whether the application is inadmissible or whether it should be decided in an accelerated procedure.
 The decision on this shall be made within 15 days.
 If the application is not inadmissible and it will not be decided in an accelerated procedure, the NDGAP has to decide on the merits within 60 days.